-A major element of all his sculpture is that horizontal pieces are level and verticals are plumb.
+A major aspect of all his sculpture is level horizontals and plumb verticals.
 The effect is a sense of calm and for me personally (and also from the comments of others) a sense that the entire piece is weightless, floating, and even otherworldly.
-Thus, great care is taken to place each and every piece of his sculpture precisely.
+Thus, great care is taken to place each and every piece precisely.

 The gallery space is located at the Academy's Manhattan headquarters.
 It is the most beautiful exhibition space I have ever seen with antique tile floor and a ceiling made entirely of a glass skylight!

 I'm pleased and honored to report that Michael was one of the top award recipients.
 His work of over 50 years - sculpture, drawings, architecture, and environmental design - so deserves it.
 See his wonderful artwork here.
 And for more details of the award click here.